My logo, a purple skull with moth wings and antenna.

 Feel free to say Saturn for short!

-I do not consent to my art, content, or likeness being used as an NFT or for AI "artwork", including commissions.If you'd like to make fanart for me, that's awesome!
+I do not consent to my art, content, or likeness being used as an NFT or for AI generated content, including commissions.If you'd like to make fanart for me, that's awesome!
 No need to ask for permission, but tag me so I can see it and thank you!

 About Me !